Phylum: Platyhelminthes – Flatworms

 A fascinating attribute of the Flatworm is their ability to regenerate large body parts very quickly.

-Image four show bite marks on the lower left side, these injuries are a result of aborted feeding attempts from predators.
+In the accompanying image, it shows bite marks on the lower left side, these injuries are a result of aborted feeding attempts from predators.

 Within a few days these marks will have healed and completely vanished.